femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 > Clarification, throughout this post I will be calling it Gibson assembly, because that's what it was originally called.
 But I use the NEB Hifi DNA assembly mastermix which is an optimized set of enzymes compared to the original Gibson assemblies.

 There are a lot of tools out there for Gibson cloning design.
 They are confusing to me.
-Gibson is incredibly powerful and so my suggestion is to design the plasmid you want, and the cloning will work.
+Gibson is incredibly flexible and so my suggestion is to design the plasmid you want, and the cloning will work.

 I'm going to walk you through a theoretical cloning project.
 I picked this example because there are no convenient restriction sites and this would be a nightmare to do with traditional restriction cloning.